- Learning Solutions

 What is the target audience for this event?

-The target audience for Realities360 includes executives, managers, and practitioners in corporate, government, and academic settings who are actively using or experimenting with augmented, virtual, and/or mixed reality technologies, as well as those who are considering doing so in the future.
+The target audience for Realities360 includes executives, managers, and practitioners in corporate, government, and academic settings who are actively using or experimenting with augmented, virtual, and/or mixed reality technologies, as well as those who are interested in doing so in the future.

 Realities360 provides learning opportunities for all professionals directly involved in the development of eLearning, regardless of: